-If there’s one person who definitely knows how to build a high-dollar career in the marijuana industry, it’s Michael Straumietis, founder of the first and only hydroponics nutrients company that makes fertilizers and supplements specifically for cannabis plants.
+If there’s one person who definitely knows how to build a big-money marijuana industry career, it’s Michael Straumietis, founder of the first and only hydroponics nutrients company that makes fertilizers and supplements specifically for cannabis plants.

-When Straumietis first created Advanced Nutrients in the 1990s, the only places it was “legal” to grow marijuana were Canada and California, and that was only “medical” marijuana.
+When Straumietis created Advanced Nutrients in the 1990s, it was “legal” to grow marijuana in Canada and California.

-We caught up with Straumietis recently, and he talked about the many new and exciting jobs available to cannabis lovers because of marijuana legalization in Colorado, Washington, Oregon, Alaska, D.C., and elsewhere.
+We caught up with Straumietis to ask him new and exciting jobs available to cannabis lovers because of marijuana legalization in Colorado, Washington, California, Oregon, Alaska, D.C., and elsewhere.

-Here’s an analysis of marijuana-related jobs Straumietis advises you to consider:
+Here’s an analysis of marijuana jobs Straumietis advises you to consider:

 Marijuana grower: “Without growers, there wouldn’t be a cannabis industry,” Straumietis says.

-If you’ve been successfully growing marijuana for several years in different hydroponics and organic systems, and you’ve got thorough knowledge of all facets of growing cannabis, marijuana growing can be a very high-paying job for you, Straumietis explains.
+If you’ve been successfully growing marijuana for several years in different hydroponics and organic systems, and you’ve got thorough knowledge of all facets of growing cannabis, there are marijuana jobs for you, Straumietis explains.

 “I suggest you video or photo document your grow ops, and even have lab testing of your harvested crops, so you prove your cannabis agriculture skills,” Straumietis says.
 “And if you have plant science or botany education, that’s a big plus.”